ThemezerNX/LayoutDocs/docs/guide/layouts/usd-sections.md

 #### **`C_B`**

-_Functionality unsure_

-Used to give elements certain colors?
+A color controller for the ForegroundColor (Switch Layout Editor)/Black Color (Switch Toolbox) of a material.
-Doesn't really seem to do much.
-Seems to be used in e.g. cursor: is set to 37 somewhere.
+Doesn't always have an effect.
+Seems to be used in for example the cursor.

 Type: `1`
 Data: `[X, X, X, X]`